Macawls/UnityDeployExample/README.md

 <p align="center">
   <img src="https://cdn.betterttv.net/emote/603c008d7c74605395f360da/3x">
 </p>
 If you want to embed the WebGL build to your Itch.IO Page tick this checkbox.
+You'll only need to do this <strong>once</strong> because the build is tied to the WebGL <strong>channel</strong> in Itch.Io.

 ![](https://i.imgur.com/i5OoZXF.png)